VISITING HOURS & PARKING

 - All approved visitors should remain in the patient’s room during visitation and limit their movement throughout the facility as much as possible.

-- In rooms with multiple patients, 6-foot distancing shall be maintained among visitors who are not in the same household and facility personnel if more than one patient has a visitor at the same time.
+- In rooms or areas with multiple patients, 6-foot distancing shall be maintained among visitors who are not in the same household and facility personnel if more than one patient has a visitor at the same time.
+If distancing cannot be maintained, the number of visitors may be restricted.

-- In addition to proof of vaccination or negative COVID-19 test as outlined above, all visitors will be screened before entering the facilities each day and will not be allowed in the facility (regardless if they provide proof of vaccination or testing) if they have a temperature of 100⁰ F or above, are showing any COVID-19 symptoms, or indicate that they feel sick.
+- All visitors will be screened before entering the facilities each day and will not be allowed in the facility if they have a temperature of 100⁰ F or above, are showing any COVID-19 symptoms, or indicate that they feel sick.
 Visitors who have tested positive for COVID-19 within the prior 10 days or who had close contact with a person who has tested positive for COVID-19 within the prior 10 days may not visit, although exceptions may be made after Day 5 of isolation or quarantine on a case-by-case basis for visitors who can show a negative COVID-19 PCR or antigen test collected within the prior 24 hours.
 The patient may identify an alternative visitor who meets all requirements.
 Please refer to Screening for Patients and Visitors Prior to Entry into Hospitals/Clinics guidelines and Universal Guidelines for Masking Patients, Visitors, Staff.

 - Visiting of COVID-19 positive adult patients is generally not allowed.
-Exceptions may be permitted at the discretion of the care team for urgent patient care needs as long as all requirements of vaccination/testing documentation, of the Visitors Section of the current Guidelines for the Use of Personal Protective Equipment While Caring for Patients in Hospitals and Clinics During COVID-19 Pandemic (“PPE Policy”) are followed including, but not limited to, PPE requirements and counseling about exposure risks.
+Exceptions may be permitted at the discretion of the care team for urgent patient care needs if the requirements of this policy are met, and the Visitors Section of the current Guidelines for the Use of Personal Protective Equipment While Caring for Patients in Hospitals and Clinics During COVID-19 Pandemic (“PPE Policy”) are followed including, but not limited to, PPE requirements and counseling about exposure risks.
 Visiting for COVID-19 positive pediatric patients is permitted subject to requirements of the PPE Policy.

 - Visiting Hours are subject to change and are at the discretion of the facility.
+Exceptions should be made by the patient’s clinical team to allow expanded visiting hours as needed for patient care and urgent situations.
 Current visiting hours for allowed visitors are as follows:

-- Labor and Delivery: One birth partner or support person for patients in the Labor and Delivery Unit for the duration of the stay and on the postpartum floor.
-If the birth partner or support person is unable to provide documentation of full vaccination or negative COVID-19 test, the partner or support person may still come in (assuming other requirements of the policy are met).
-As soon as reasonably possible, the partner or support person must comply with the vaccine verification or testing requirement.
-Antigen testing may be available on the unit or through the Emergency Department pursuant to the patient testing policy.
-In addition to the birth partner, a doula may be permitted to be present if prior arrangements have been made with the care team and the doula complies with PPE and infection prevention control guidelines and show proof of full vaccination or a negative COVID-19 test.
+- Labor and Delivery: Up to two birth partners or support persons for patients in the Labor and Delivery Unit for the duration of the stay and on the postpartum floor.
+In addition to the birth partners, a doula may be permitted to be present if prior arrangements have been made with the care team and the doula complies with the requirements of this policy.
 Visiting on postpartum floor is subject to the same requirements as other adult units identified in section 4.

 Vendor representatives: With the approval of the Director of Materials Management or designee, or the Director or Deputy Director of Facilities, or designee, the minimum necessary vendor representatives needed to support operating room and surgical procedures, to respond to critical bid projects, for construction, maintenance, repair, moves, and extraordinary biomedical equipment support, and to implement contractual requirements such as in-service training, equipment maintenance and installation that are urgent and cannot be accomplished using phone or video conferencing.
-All vendors visitors entering the acute care hospital or subacute facility must show proof each day that they are fully vaccinated, or have a negative COVID-19 test as required by this policy, and satisfy all other requirements of this policy.
-If a vendor is needed in the acute care hospital to address a critical urgent patient care need and the vendor does not have proof of full vaccination or negative COVID-19 test, the vendor may enter the facility with approval of an executive leader to perform the critical function, but must leave the facility when the urgent situation is resolved and any subsequent visits to the facility will require proof of full vaccination or negative COVID-19 test per this policy.
+All vendors entering the facilities must comply with the County’s vaccination requirements for contractors.

 COVID-19 Mass Vaccination and Testing Sites, Locations, and Areas: At the discretion of site staff, children and adults are allowed to accompany persons receiving a COVID-19 vaccine or test at any of the community mass vaccination or testing sites, areas, or locations.